- Posted: June 17, 2016Read more »

 Many homeowners are wondering this winter how to heat a home during the wintertime using their fireplace.
 It is really an energy-saving option when it can be done efficiently.
 In a previous post it was discussed what kinds of wood are good for burning, and many areas of North America are plentiful with forested areas that are full of trees.
 However, it is important to be sure that it is legal to cut down trees in the area.

 Whether bought at the local grocery store or chopped down in the local woods, firewood is able to heat a home when the proper methods are used.
-Even gas fireplaces are able to heat a home when a couple measures are taken to ensure that more heat is staying in the home than
+Even gas fireplaces are able to heat a home when a couple measures are taken to ensure that more heat is staying in the home than is escaping through the chimney.

 Everyone loves to have a fireplace in their home.
 Whether it's to add that extra bit of warmth to your home during the holidays (literally and figuratively), or simply for aesthetics, a home will always benefit from having some type of fireplace installed.
 When you venture into an older home, you'll see a different type of fireplace than you would in a current model home, but the only main difference is the maintenance.